matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 For simple test items, EP can be easy, but in practice, understanding how the test object will treat different values is often complicated.
 Therefore, partitioning should be done with care.

 A partition containing valid values is called a valid partition.
 A partition containing invalid values is called an invalid partition.
-The definitions of valid and invalid values may vary among teams and organizations.
+The definitions of valid and invalid values may vary among teams and organisations.
 For example, valid values may be interpreted as those that should be processed by the test object or as those for which the specification defines their processing.
 Invalid values may be interpreted as those that should be ignored or rejected by the test object or as those for which no processing is defined in the test object specification.

 In EP, the coverage items are the equivalence partitions.
 To achieve 100% coverage with this test technique, test cases must exercise all identified partitions (including invalid partitions) by covering each partition at least once.
 Coverage is measured as the number of partitions exercised by at least one test case, divided by the total number of identified partitions, and is expressed as a percentage.